WasmEdge/WasmEdge/doc/host_function.md

 ## Host Modules

-`Host module` is an object which can be registered into SSVM runtime. `Host module` contains `host functions`, `tables`, `memories`, `globals`, and other user-customized data.
-SSVM provides API to register `host modules`.
+`Host module` is an object which can be registered into WasmEdge runtime. `Host module` contains `host functions`, `tables`, `memories`, `globals`, and other user-customized data.
+WasmEdge provides API to register `host modules`.
 After registering, these host instances in the `host module` can be imported by WASM modules.

 ### Declaration